top of page

 3. Wrap in cling film or similar and transfer to fridge to keep cool for at least 30 minutes.

-4. Filling Put the butter and caster sugar in the bowl of a stand mixer and beat until light and fluffy.
+4. Filling Put the butter and icing sugar in the bowl of a stand mixer and beat until light and fluffy.

-5. Add the vanilla, icing sugar, flour and cornflour and beat until it is all combined.
+5. Add the plain flour, cornflour and vanilla extract, then beat until it is all combined.

 6. The mixture needs to be able to be piped so must not be too thick.
 If it is too thick put some boiled water in a bowl bigger than the one of your stand mixer and place the bowl of mixture in the hot water and beat until it is thin enough to pipe.
 This will melt the butter slightly and makes it so much easier to pipe properly.

-7. Cut out 12 circles of pastry to fit in a deep muffin tin.
+8. Cut out 12 circles of pastry to fit in a deep muffin tin and put a heaped teaspoon of mincemeat in each pastry case.

-9. Place in the fridge for at least 1 hour until the topping is hard.
-If you don’t do this you will loose the definition of the swirl.
+10. Place in the fridge for at least 1 hour until the topping is hard.
+If you don’t do this you will loose the definition of the swirl - it should be firm to the touch.

-12. Leave them to cool completely in the muffin tin before removing them.
+13. Leave them to cool completely in the muffin tin before removing them with a small spatula.

 Makes 12 mince pies.